mbed-ce/mbed-mcuboot-bootloader/README.md

 When deciding what to boot/update, the mcuboot bootloader looks at an installed application's header info, which is a special struct prepended to the application binary.
 It uses this header info to validate that there is a bootable image installed in the "slot".

 By default, this header is configured to be 4kB in size.
 This can be adjusted using the configuration parameter `mcuboot.header_size`.

-**However,** due to the way the FlashIAP block device currently works while erasing, the header_size should be configured to be the size of an erase sector (4kB in the case of an nRF52840).
-Erasing using the FlashIAPBlockDevice only works if the given address is erase-sector aligned!
-On the other hand, there is a hard upper limit of `< 65536` enforced by imgtool script.
-This needs to be carefully taken into consideration when choosing a MCU.
-Because a erase-sector of size >=4KB <64KB may actually not be available between the end of bootloader and start of primary application.
-For example, STM32F767/9xGx series MCU with dual bank enabled cannot satisfy this constraint.

 This header is prepended to the application binary during the signing process (explained later).